 Unless otherwise stated all pictures on Berlioz Photos pages have been scanned from engravings, paintings, postcards and other publications in our own collection.
 All rights of reproduction reserved.

-A reproduction of the 1850 portrait as appeared in Livre du Centenaire du Journal des Débats, published in 1889; a copy of which is in our own collection.
+A reproduction of the 1850 portrait as appeared in the Livre du Centenaire du Journal des Débats, published in 1889, a copy of which is in our collection.

 At the time that the above postcard was published the original portrait was in the collections of the Louvre Museum (1921-1986); since 1986 it has been kept in the Musée d’Orsay.